nandiniovhal/Job-Portal-CapstoneProject/README.md

 # Job-Portal-CapstoneProject
-This is a Full stack job App made with MERN Stack, MUI, Datagrid, cookie, etc. It is a Youtube series to teach step by step how to make a full stack App
+This is a Full stack job App made with MERN Stack, MUI, Datagrid, cookie, etc. In this project I will  build a complete Fullstack Job App from scratch with React, MongoDB, Nodejs and ExpressJs.
+This App will allow human ressources workers to post  jobs on the platform, each user can see only his posted jobs.
+Anyone can create job category, see users in the system, see dashboard main page, etc.
+In Frontend: user can search job, filter job by category and location, etc.. pagination

-To use this app: clone this repo, in the root of bonus folder create a .env file with these variables PORT=9000 DATABASE=YOUR_MONGO_URL JWT_SECRET=fidbfbFCDSm1558 NODE_ENV=development if in development mode and NODE_ENV=production if you're deploying your App; after that, run "npm install" in the bonus root folder.
+To use this app: clone this repo, in the root of bonus folder create a .env file with these variables PORT=3030 DATABASE=YOUR_MONGO_URL JWT_SECRET=fidbfbFCDSm1558 NODE_ENV=development if in development mode and NODE_ENV=production if you're deploying your App; after that, run "npm install" in the bonus root folder.
 Go inside frontend folder in bonus folder, run "npm install "

 ![image](https://github.com/nandiniovhal/Job-Portal-CapstoneProject/assets/121006918/5af1a0be-cd9a-4e19-859b-c67aec34dbea)